 Course Setters must follow the rules governing course setting for the event being contested.
-They are obliged to set in accordance with the course protection plan set forth by the Homologation Report, as well as any additional request from the Jury and Chief of Course.
-It is strongly suggested that Course Setters take the time to familiarize themselves with the documented requirements contained in the respective Homologation Report prior to setting a course.
+They are obliged to set in accordance with the course protection plan set forth by the Homologation Report, and any additional request from the Jury and Chief of Course.
+It is strongly suggested that Course Setters take the time to familiarize themselves with all the documented requirements contained in the respective Homologation Report prior to setting a course.
+[603.7.2]